ConSol-Monitoring/omd-consol-de/content/en/blog/insights/2025-07-17-coshsh-vault.md

 # Incidents are created either in the main or the dev ServiceNow
 incident_url = @{MAPPING_SVCNOW[svcnow_url_%RECIPE_NAME%]}

+#
+# This is a recipe which can't be cooked (watch the double \_).
+# It's sole purpose is to be inherited by the prod and nonprod recipes in
+# order to avoid repetitive attributes.
+#
 [recipe__vault]
 objects_dir = %OMD_ROOT%/var/coshsh/configs/%RECIPE_NAME%
 classes_dir = %OMD_ROOT%/etc/coshsh/recipes/example/classes